elioteloi/terminal-portfolio/README.md

 # terminal-portfolio

-A Front-End for a NAS (Network-attached storage) created in React-Native with react-native-document-picker and react-native-async-storage
+A terminal portfolio made with HTML, CSS and Javascript

 ## Features